Home - Coinspect Security

 Method

 The attacker deployed two contracts: a coordinator that orchestrated pool discovery and swaps, and a math helper that evaluated candidate parameters on‑chain.
 The coordinator queried the pool state from the Vault, invoked the helper with candidate inputs, recorded results and reverts, and used those signals to assemble a single batchSwap with an alternating index pattern.
-After the manipulation, the coordinator executed a separate withdrawal step to move accumulated internal balances out of the Vault.

 Components